wlitke/translator/translator/README.md

 # Translate speech in C# for .NET Framework for Windows

 This project is a console application for translating speech with C# under the .NET Framework (version 4.8 or above) using the Speechmatics .NET client, DeepL .NET client, and Speech SDK for Windows.
-The Speechmatics API is used for speech-to-text transcribtion, the DeepL API is used for translation, and the Azure Speech API is used for text-to-speech.
+The Speechmatics API is used for speech-to-text transcription, the DeepL API is used for translation, and the Azure Speech API is used for text-to-speech.

 ## Prerequisites